Vikings are 0-2 after Colts overwhelm Kirk Cousins

 After the Packers ran for 158 yards last week, the Colts lined up with little doubt about how they planned to approach the Vikings.
 Former Wisconsin running back Jonathan Taylor carried 11 times on an opening drive that ended when Harrison Smith broke up a pass Philip Rivers intended for tight end Mo Alie-Cox, tipping it to Eric Wilson for an interception.

-Taylor finished with 101 rushing yards, and Alie-Cox, who became Rivers' favorite downfield target, caught five passes for 111.
+Taylor finished with 101 rushing yards in his second NFL game, and Alie-Cox, who became Rivers’ favorite downfield target, caught five passes for 111.
 It was the first time since Dec.
 17, 2010, the Colts had a 100-yard rusher and receiver in the same game.

 The Colts ran the ball 40 times for 151 yards against a defense that lost linebacker Anthony Barr because of a shoulder injury before Rivers ended the game with a series of kneel-downs.